PTEN c.493_496del, p.Gly165Ter

 PS1 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for PS1 is: "Strong: Same amino acid change as a previously established pathogenic variant regardless of nucleotide change OR different variant at same nucleotide position as a pathogenic splicing variant, where in silico models predict impact equal to or greater than the known pathogenic variant."
-The evidence for this variant shows: no previously established pathogenic variant with the same amino acid change at this position.
+According to VCEP guidelines, the rule for PS1 is: "Strong Strength: Same amino acid change as a previously established pathogenic variant regardless of nucleotide change OR different variant at same nucleotide position as a pathogenic splicing variant, where in silico models predict impact equal to or greater than the known pathogenic variant."
+The evidence for this variant shows: there is no previously established pathogenic variant with the same amino acid change at G165.
 Therefore, this criterion is not applied.

 PS2